Peloton Programs: Where to Find and How They Work

-But starting this program made me realize something: I’ve never written a post about the Peloton programs.
-I mean I did nod to them in my post for Peloton beginners.
-However, I haven’t done a deep dive on them, and I think lots of Peloton users just don’t understand how these programs work.
+However, I havenโt done a deep dive on them, and I think lots of Peloton users just donโt understand how these programs work.
 Thus, this blog post.

 What are Peloton programs

-In addition, it is under programs where you’ll find the Build Your Power Zones program.
+In addition, it is under programs where youโll find the Build Your Power Zones program.
 This is a great introduction to Power Zone training on the Peloton bike.

 Peloton programs and how to find them

 Where do you find Programs?
 On the bike tablet, it will be either across the top or the bottom of the screen.
 (Peloton keeps changing their placement.)
-On the Peloton app, you’ll see it across the top of the screen.
+On the Peloton app, youโll see it across the top of the screen.

 How many Peloton programs are there

-I’ve broken them out, below, based on the category or hardware needed to do each one.
+They go across all disciplines.
+However, Peloton is adding and tweaking these plans all the time.
+So this information is current based on when Iโm writing this article.
+Iโve broken them out, below, based on the category or hardware needed to do each one.
 You will notice some overlap in each.
-That’s on purpose to make sure I’ve covered all of the bases and basics.
+Thatโs on purpose to make sure Iโve covered all of the bases and basics.

 Programs for Peloton bike

-Here are the programming you’ll find specifically for use with a Peloton bike
+Here are the programming youโll find specifically for use with a Peloton bike

 Peloton strength programs

-Primarily, Tread instructors teach the strength classes you’ll find in this line up.
+Primarily, Tread instructors teach the strength classes youโll find in this line up.
 But there are exceptions, such as Crush Your Core with cycling instructor Emma Lovewell.

 Running programs